OldGuy111/revivokemon/docs/README.md

 I felt a lack of new episodes from [Seiya Dev.](https://github.com/seiya-dev/)'s client compared to the YouTube channel, so here I go trying to get it up to date!
 Don't expect it to be constant, but I won't mind checking a pull request!

-# About the *sandbox* branch
+# The branches
-This branch contains more content than released and will probably have unfinished content, so expect nonfunctioning or malfunctioning episodes.
-The content will be finished from here and then sent to the *nightly* branch.
+The *sandbox* contains more content than released and will probably have unfinished content, so expect nonfunctioning or malfunctioning episodes.
+The content will be finished from there and then sent to the *nightly* branch, which will be merged with *master*.

 Original from [Seiya Dev.](https://github.com/seiya-dev/)